AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/01_Hybrid_Azure_AD_Join_Setup_and_Configuration_Guide.md

 1. Open the **Group Policy Management Console** (`gpmc.msc`).

-2. Locate and **edit your existing “Auto Device Registration” GPO** linked to the OU containing your target machines (e.g., `Devices`).
+2. Locate and **edit your existing “Auto Device Registration” GPO** or create a new one if it doesn't exist yet, linked to the OU containing your target machines (e.g., `Devices`).

 ---